stacksjs/table/README.md

 ## 🐙 Features

-This cross-framework compatible (React, Vue, Svelte, Angular, HTML, etc.) web component library comes with the following features & "improvements" to the table element:
+This Vue component library comes with the following features/"improvements" to the table element:

 - `<table-v2 />`
   - quickly & simply develop a highly-configurable table UI without worrying about the backend
   - "facet filtering" & "table head sorting" natively built in
   - enterprise-ready
   - Meilisearch & Laravel Scout API compatible
+  - _Soon: Algolia integration_

+- `<table-search />`
+  - configure your search input for blazing fast search results

+- `<table-filters />`
+  - overwrite the default display of your table's filters

+- `<table-pagination />`
+  - easily configure the pagination of your table

 - `<table-configure />`
   - simple way to configure the table in HTML semantic fashion